FIS/02 (FISICA TEORICA, MODELLI E METODI MATEMATICI)

 48 ore di attività frontale

-This is an advanced course in General relativity, aimed to provide a thoughtful introduction to the subject at the level of a beginning graduate student.
-The level of physical and mathematical sophistication is very high.
-Differential Geometry and geometric analysis are thoroghly used without apology.
-The objective is that the student can appreciate the nature and character of General relativity and how this theory fits into the general scheme of modern Physics.
+This is an advanced course in special relativity and electrodynamics, aimed to provide a thoughtful introduction to the subject at the level of a beginning graduate student.
+The level of physical and mathematical sophistication is quite high.
+Differential forms and advanced calculus are thoroghly used without apology.
+The objective is that the student can appreciate the nature and character of special relativity and how this theory fits into the general scheme of modern Physics.

 Programma e contenuti